LoveLess1212/CSE_VGU_ObsidianMarkDown/IT Security/Operating System Security.md

 	* Hides complicated details from users and applications which otherwise had to be dealt with
 	* Provides Virtual Machine which is much easier to use
 * Resource Manager
-	* Allocates resources to different uzsers, processes
+	* Allocates resources to different users, processes
-		* Space, CPU Time,
+		* Space, CPU Time,....

 #IT_SECURITY